Wendy's: Advertising

 A 2007 Wendy's commercial featured the tune from the Violent Femmes song "Blister in the Sun".
 The inclusion of the song in the commercial provoked an internal conflict between members of the Violent Femmes, which resulted in a lawsuit between bassist Brian Ritchie and lead singer Gordon Gano that ultimately led to the band disbanding in 2009 (however, they would reunite in 2013).

 With their "That's right" ad campaign, not a success, Wendy's unveiled a new ad campaign, featuring the animated version of their mascot voiced by Shanelle Workman highlighting certain menu items.
 The new ad campaign made its debut in late January 2008, with slogans: in the US: "It's waaaay better than fast food.
 It's Wendy's." and in Canada, "It's waaaay delicious.
 It's Wendy's."
 The company's slogan, "you know when it's real", was introduced in 2010.

 In November 2010, a series of commercials aired featuring the company's namesake, Wendy Thomas, which marked the first time she had appeared in a Wendy's advertisement.
 In April 2012, Morgan Smith began appearing as the redhead in ads with the slogan "Now that's better."
 In 2013, social media advertising featuring Nick Lachey directed at millennials promoted the Pretzel Bacon Cheeseburger.

 A 2014 campaign to promote the Tuscan Chicken on Ciabatta sandwich entitled L'Estrella de la Toscana (or "Star of Tuscany" in English) was launched on television and social media.

+In the early 2020s, the company’s official Twitter (now X) account gained attention for its sarcastic tweets and clever insults of other brands, becoming a case study in social media advertising and engagement.